mikediessner/nubo/docs/bayesian_optimisation.rst

 Many simulations and experiments in various disciplines can be formulated to fit this discription.
-For example, Bayesian optimisation was used in the field of computational fluid dynamics to maximise the drag reduction via active control of blowing actuators [#OConnor2023]_ [#Diessner2022]_.
+For example, Bayesian optimisation was used in the field of computational fluid dynamics to maximise the drag reduction via active control of blowing actuators [#Diessner2022]_ [#OConnor2023]_ [#Mahfoze2019]_, in chemical engineering for molecular design, drug discovery, molecular modeling, electrolyte design, and additive manufacturing [#Wang2022]_, and in computer science to fine-tune hyper-parameters of machine learning models [#Wu2019]_ or in architecture search for neural networks [#White2021]_.

 Bayesian optimisation
 ---------------------
-Bayesian optimisation [#Frazier2018]_ [#Gramacy2020]_ [#Jones1998]_ [#Shahriari2015]_ [#Snoek2012]_ is a surrogate model-based
+Bayesian optimisation [#Frazier2018]_ [#Gramacy2020]_ [#Jones1998]_
-optimisation algorithm that aims to maximise the objective function :math:`f(\boldsymbol x)` in a minimum number of function evaluations.
+[#Shahriari2015]_ [#Snoek2012]_ is a surrogate model-based optimisation algorithm that aims to maximise the objective function :math:`f(\boldsymbol x)` in a minimum number of function evaluations.
 Usually, the objective function does not have a known mathematical expression and every function evaluation is expensive.
 Such problems require a cost-effective and sample-efficient optimisation strategy.
 Bayesian optimisation meets these criteria by representing the objective function through a surrogate model :math:`\mathcal{M}`, often a Gaussian process :math:`\mathcal{GP}`.
 This representation can then be used to find the next point that should be evaluated by maximising a criterion specified through an acquisition function